misja/python-boilerpipe/README.rst

 python-boilerpipe
 =================

+**I am unable to maintain this project properly anymore, let me know if you'd be interested in taking over**

 A python wrapper for Boilerpipe_, an excellent Java library for boilerplate removal and fulltext extraction from HTML pages.

 Configuration